Washington National Guard commemorates one year of COVID-19 response

 Army Maj.
 Gen. Bret Daugherty, the Adjutant General of the Washington National Guard, presents the Army Commendation Medal to Spc.
-Michael Schmid, Task Force Olympic, at the one year commemoration ceremony of Joint Task Force Steelhead's activation, the Washington National Guard’s COVID-19 response, March 26, 2021, Camp Murray, Wash.
+Selene Huckell, Task Force Dragon, at the one year commemoration ceremony of Joint Task Force Steelhead's activation, the Washington National Guard’s COVID-19 response, March 26, 2021, Camp Murray, Wash.
 The Washington National Guard and JTF Steelhead continue to support state and county emergency managers in unified effort during the COVID-19 response.
 (U.S. Army National Guard photo by Sgt.
 Alec Dionne)

 |Date Taken: